microsoft/msquic/docs/Diagnostics.md

 }
 ```
 3. Write the `WriteSslKeyLogFile` function.
 You can just copy the function from [src/inc/msquichelper.h#WriteSslKeyLogFile](https://github.com/microsoft/msquic/blob/main/src/inc/msquichelper.h#L564) if it serves your needs or write your own.
+4. Set the `SSLKEYLOGFILE` env variable set to the path of the log file and run the program.
+Then check the file with the secets.

-After modifying your program with the steps above you will be able to load the key log into Wireshark and decrypt the TLS packets.
+5. Load the key log into Wireshark and start capturing to decrypt the packets.
 To learn how to load such file inside Wireshark refer to this documentation: [Using the (Pre)-Master-Secret](https://wiki.wireshark.org/TLS#using-the-pre-master-secret).

 Using a Wireshark that supports QUIC is not mandatory but could help when troubleshooting.
 To know which version supports QUIC refer to https://github.com/quicwg/base-drafts/wiki/Tools#wireshark.